TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/models/thethingsindoorgateway/_index.md

 ## Connecting {{% ttig %}}

-### Gateways Connected to Another LNS

-{{< note >}} This is applicable if your gateway was previously connected to The Things Network v2. {{</ note >}}

-If the {{% ttig %}} is currently connected to another LNS, do either of the following

-- Wait up to 24 hrs (this is the default action for gateways that are not physically reachable). {{% ttig %}} connects to the server every 24 hours to check for new configuration.
-- Perform a hard reset by holding down the reset button for at least 5 seconds.
-Then, follow the new gateway instructions below.

 ### New Gateways

-If your gateway has never been configured to any LNS, follow the steps below.
+If your gateway has never been configured to any LoRaWAN Network Server (LNS), follow the steps below.

 {{< note "Make sure you have claimed the device before connecting to it."/>}}